 Second phase:

-Every participant will fill the LIFETIME OF EXPERIENCES QUESTIONNAIRE (LEQ) that could take 20 minutes.
+Every participant will a demographic survey that could take up to 30 minutes.

-Every participant will fill the PASE that could take up to 15 minutes (overall: 45 minutes for pre-test measure and a follow up).
+Every participant will fill the physical activity scale for the elderly (PASE) that could take up to 15 minutes (overall: 45 minutes for pre-test measures and a follow up).

 Every participant will fill the UCLA that could take up to 15 minutes (overall: 45 minutes for pre-test measure and a follow up).

-Every participant will be interviewed via Bangor that could take up to 90 minutes (overall: maximum 270 minutes for pre-test measure and a follow up).
+Every participant will be interviewed via the Bangor Goal-Setting Interview that could take up to 60-90 minutes (overall: maximum 270 minutes for pre-test measure and a follow up).

-Daily intervention: 20 minute per day, overall: 400 minutes.
+Daily intervention: 30 minutes per day, overall: 300 minutes for total 10 sessions.

 The duration anticipated to enroll all study participants.